Funded by Senate Bill 1407

 How many courtrooms will be in the new courthouse?
 Will the new courthouse provide space for any county departments?

 The proposed courthouse is approximately 29,500 square feet and includes two courtrooms.
 Judicial Council staff are not authorized to use any SB 1407 funds for construction of county facilities.

 Will new County offices be located close to the new courthouse?

 The site was selected, in part, because of its adjacent space for buildings to house County justice partners.
 However, the construction and operation of a new County building would be the County’s responsibility.

 Council staff conducted a search for an architecture and engineering firm for this project.
 The request for qualifications went out January 29, 2010; proposals were due March 3, 2010.
 Staff reviewed numerous proposals from highly qualified firms.
 A short list of candidates was announced in April 2010.
 Council staff and the Court participated in interviews of the short-listed candidate firms.
 On June 30, 2010, staff announced the final selection of Williams + Paddon Architects.

 Will the project hire local contractors and use local suppliers?
 How will this help our community?

-When the project is in architectural design, the AOC will select a construction manager, currently scheduled for summer 2011.
+When the project is in architectural design, council staff will select a construction manager, currently scheduled for summer 2011.
 The construction manager will perform local outreach to ensure that qualified local subcontractors and suppliers have the opportunity to bid on construction work when that phase nears.
 These projects provide valuable economic stimulus in local communities—the Los Banos Courthouse project is estimated to create more than 750 direct and indirect jobs.
 Construction is scheduled for early 2013 through early 2014.

 Will the new courthouse be energy-efficient and sustainably designed?